annamerk16/annamerk16.github.io/README.md

 PART 2 Mobile-Friendly Design:
 Make sure the website works well on phones and tablets (use CSS media queries).
 Hint: Make use of hamburger menus and stacking.

+Homework 2:

+Homework 2: Implementing a Shopping Cart Feature Enhance the restaurant website by implementing a shopping cart feature.

+Users should be able to:
+1. Add Items to the Cart – When a user clicks on a food item in the menu, it should be added to their shopping cart.(10 points)
+2. View the Cart – The shopping cart should display the selected items, including their names, prices, and quantities.
+(10 points)
+3. Remove Items from the Cart – Users should be able to remove items from the shopping cart if they change their minds.(10 points)

+Ensure that the cart dynamically updates as users add or remove items.
+Bonus points for adding a cart total price calculation and a clear cart option.
+(10 points)